How I Built My Own Embedded Stripe Checkout on a Squarespace Page

 );

-For a simple digital product, the thank-you page can include:
+For a simple digital product, your thank-you page can include:

 For example: